 by Erika Townsend

-With the U.S. House of Representatives recently passing an 819 billion dollar stimulus package, doctor discount you may be wondering where you can find a little relief for your pockets.
+With the U.S. House of Representatives recently passing an 819 billion dollar stimulus package, you may be wondering where you can find a little relief for your pockets.
 Everyone seems to be pinching pennies these days.
 But that doesn’t mean that you have to sacrifice a fun day or night out with your partner.
-The key to this enjoyment is an open-mind, see order creativity, and flexibility.
+The key to this enjoyment is an open-mind, creativity, and flexibility.

 First, we have to rethink what constitutes a great evening out on the town.
 For some, that may mean trading in fine dining for a quaint restaurant or pub.
 If you think that would be a hard transition, try having drinks and appetizers at your favorite upscale restaurant for the ambiance, and make dinner and dessert at home.